Cape Corps: Formation: 1806-1814

+Cape Colony: 1814-1870

 On 24 September 1817 the Regiment was reduced in size (a previous order to completely disband having either been ignored or rescinded) to two small units of about 200 men for the defence of the Cape Colony's eastern frontier.
 The two units were named the Cape Cavalry (consisting of one troop of dragoons) and the Cape Light Infantry.
 Mathew Richmond, coming from the Royal Military College, joined them in 1817.

 In 1820 these two units were again combined under a unified command and renamed the Cape Corps.
-The Cape Mounted Riflemen (Imperial) were formed on 25 November 1827; the cavalry wing was disbanded and the Corps reorganised as battalion of mounted infantry.
+The Cape Mounted Riflemen (Imperial) were formed on 25 November 1827; the Corps was reorganised as battalion of mounted infantry.

 In 1850 some soldiers effectively mutinied by joining Coloured rebellion in the eastern Cape; the regiment was subsequently reconstituted as mixed unit with both White and Coloured members.
 Some years later, in 1854, the recruitment of Coloured members for the battalion was completely halted.

 The battalion was completely disbanded in 1870 when military service was abolished for Coloureds, although its name and traditions were appropriated in 1878 by another (all-White) Cape Mounted Riflemen.

+Twentieth century

-1915–1918
+World War I: 1915–1918

 As part of South Africa's efforts for World War I, the Cape Corps was re-formed in the Cape Province by Sir Walter Stanford, as a single battalion in December 1915 as part of the Union Defence Force.
 In 1916 the Corps was expanded and a second battalion raised.
 The original battalion was redesignated the 1st Battalion and the new unit (which was disbanded in 1918) as the 2nd Battalion.

-1940–1950
+World War II: 1940–1950

 In order to provide additional troops for South Africa's participation in World War II, the Cape Corps was reconstituted again on 8 May 1940, partly from the Association of the 1915-1918 Corps.

 This unit was assigned the role of a non-combatant service corps with a pioneer battalion and five motor transport companies.
 It was later expanded to include several motorised infantry battalions, infantry battalions, prisoner of war (POW) guard battalions and POW escort battalions.
 At its peak strength, the Corps had about 23,000 members.
-On 13 October 1942 the Corps absorbed the South African Indian and Malay Corps but was disbanded at the end of hostilities in 1945.
+On 13 October 1942 the Corps absorbed the South African Indian and Malay Corps (IMC) but was itself disbanded at the end of hostilities in 1945.

 In 1947 the Cape Corps was reconstituted as a Permanent Force Coloured service corps only to be disbanded in 1950 by the newly elected National Party, which abolished military service for Coloureds.